top of page

 Early History

-Jackson County, Kentucky was established February 2, 1858, formed from small parts of Madison, Estill, Owsley, Clay, Laurel, and Rockcastle counties; every surrounding county except Lee, which would not be formed until 1870.
+Jackson County, Kentucky was established February 2, 1858.
+It was formed from small parts of Madison, Estill, Owsley, Clay, Laurel, and Rockcastle counties; every surrounding county except Lee, which would not be added until 1870.
 The population then was about 3,000.
 Jackson County was named after the 7th President of the United States, Andrew "Old Hickory" Jackson, and was the 106th to be formed of Kentucky's 120 counties.
 The county seat, McKee, Kentucky, is located geographically in the center of the county.

 Before being named McKee, the town was known as Yellow Dog.
 In 1827, a disaster destroyed many records from before Jackson County was formed.